roberthowton/vita/index.md

 Paper on Aristotle's Theory of Sensory Discrimination (In Progress)

-Paper on Aristotle's Theory of Sensible Qualities (In Progress, Promised to Editor)

 Paper on the "Natural End" of Living Things in Aristotle's Biology (In Progress)